 For several years, CORE provided professional development and technical assistance to elementary teachers and administrators in Pajaro Valley Unified School District implementing, in addition to their broader English Language Arts instruction, the Systematic Instruction in Phonological Awareness, Phonics and Sight words (SIPPS) reading foundational skills program.

 SEG Measurement, a third-party research firm, has conducted three studies that looked at the reading performance of students in classrooms with teachers who participated in CORE professional development.
 The studies were designed to meet the requirements of the Every Student Succeeds Act (ESSA) guidance for Moderate Evidence (U.S. Department of Education, 2016).
 While many factors certainly contribute to student achievement, (e.g. curriculum and instruction) these studies demonstrate that the professional development provided by CORE made a difference in student achievement.
+The third-grade study was peer reviewed and studies of the other two grades utilized the same methodology.

 First Grade Study